 Invoice Finance

-Invoice Finance is a cashflow funding solution that advances money against unpaid invoices, allowing businesses to access funds immediately instead of waiting 30–90 days for customer payments.
+Invoice Finance is a cashflow funding solution that advances money against unpaid invoices, allowing businesses to access funds sooner instead of waiting 30–90 days for customer payments.

 Why It Matters